jkeuhlen/jkeuhlen-blog/_posts/2019-10-19-Compile-Your-Comments-In-Ghcid.md

 tags: haskell ghcid
 id: 4
 ---
-## Pre-release post
-Hi!
-Thanks for finding this post so quickly.
-I'm still in the process of updating and refining it, so this isn't the final version.
-Please let me know if you find any issues.

 # ghcid
 If you've been using [ghcid](https://github.com/ndmitchell/ghcid) to work on your haskell projects, you've probably come to love the quick response times to typechecking your programs and the green `All good` that tells you you've finally satisfied the compiler.